sergioburdisso/solidscraper/README.md

 # Solid Scraper

 Easy to use JQuery-Like API for Web Scraping/Crawling.
+It also supports Cookies and custom User Agents.

 ---
 ## 1. Installation